jacobsimpson/sql_db/README.md

 # sql_db

-This is a superficial implementation of an SQL database.
+This is a superficial implementation of a table based database.
 It uses a file per table model.
+It allows a tables to be:
+* described
+* selected from
+* inserted into

 ## Installation

 All the development and test was done on Mac OS X. It will probably work on an Unix install, but the installation process is only described for a Mac.

+These are the basic development tools used on top of XCode:

 ```bash
 brew install check